 Prepare a mold or pudding cups or ramekin cups (6-8 ounce) for the custard by greasing very lightly with butter.

-Heat 1/2 cup of sugar with 1 tsp of water in a pan till it melts and turns golden brown.
-Pour this caramelized sugar into the pudding mold/pudding cups/ ramekin cups and swirl to coat the sides of the mold.
-Keep aside to cool.
+Heat 1/2 cup of sugar with 1 teaspoon of water in a pan until it melts and turns golden brown.
+Pour this caramelized sugar into the mold or cups you are using and swirl to coat the sides of the mold.
+Set aside to cool.

 Preheat your oven now to 350 F/ 180 C/ Gas Mark 4.
 Mix the eggs and remaining sugar together in a large bowl and blend until all the sugar has dissolved.
 Now add the milk, vanilla essence and nutmeg and blend again.

-Pour this mixture into the mold/ pudding cups/ ramekin cups you are using, to fill them 3/4 of the way to the top.
+Pour this mixture into the mold or cups you are using, to fill them 3/4 of the way to the top.

-If baking: Place the mold/ pudding cups/ ramekin cups in a large, deep baking pan.
+Place the mold/cups in a large, deep baking pan.
 Pour hot water into the baking pan (making sure it doesn't get into the custard) until it is about an inch below the rim of the molds.
 (The pan does not need to be covered.)

-If baking in an oven: Cook for about 45 minutes or till the custard is firm.
+Bake for about 45 minutes or until the custard is firm.
 Test by inserting a toothpick in the center.
-If it comes out clean the pudding is done.
+If it comes out clean, the pudding is done.

 Cool the pudding and then chill in the refrigerator for an hour or two.

-To serve, place a plate over the mold/ pudding cup/ ramekin cup, hold firmly in place and turn over gently.
-The pudding will turn over onto the plate, caramel side up!
+To serve, place a plate over the mold/cup, hold firmly in place, and turn over gently.
+The pudding will turn over onto the plate, caramel side up.
 Pour some of the remaining caramel (if any) over the pudding and serve.